-Where practical, children should be supervised at all times in the changing rooms by two members of staff.
+Where practical, children should always be supervised in the changing rooms by two members of staff.
 Adult staff should not change or shower at the same time using the same facility as players.
 Staff of the opposite gender should not be present whilst players are showering or changing.
 For mixed gender teams, separate facilities should be made available.
-If a young person is uncomfortable changing or showering in public, no pressure should be placed on them to do so and they should beencouraged to do this at home.
-If the club has children with disabilities, involve them and their parents in deciding how they should be assisted and ensure they are able to consent to the assistance that isoffered but club members should avoid taking on the responsibility for tasks for which they are not appropriately trained.
+If a young person is uncomfortable changing or showering in public, no pressure should be placed on them to do so and they should be encouraged to do this at home.
+If the club has children with disabilities, involve them and their parents in deciding how they should be assisted and ensure they are able to consent to the assistance that is offered but club members should avoid taking on the responsibility for tasks for which they are not appropriately trained.